thamkrabok/oozou-exam-01/README.md

 # oozou-exam-01

-**First of all, I have designed infrastructure or architecture of this system.
+**Firstly, I designed the infrastructure or architecture of this system, which you can review  "https://drive.google.com/file/d/1FpFVDG-f0JY9zM-ZcTnfNPPKa3A_g2O7/view?usp=sharing"**
-You can look from this linked "https://drive.google.com/file/d/1FpFVDG-f0JY9zM-ZcTnfNPPKa3A_g2O7/view?usp=sharing"**

 **Git structure**

- /$ENV [Contains Backend,Intrastrucures, and Dependencies for each environments]
+/$ENV [Contains Backend, Infrastructures, and Dependencies for each environment]

- /$ENV/Backend [Contains Terraform files for create S3 and Dynamo which using for backend of Infrastructure]
+/$ENV/Backend [Contains Terraform files to create S3 and Dynamo used for the backend of the Infrastructure]

- /$ENV/Dependecies [Contains storageclass.yml, Helm charts of Graphite, and deployment-app-send-metrics.yml]
+/$ENV/Dependencies [Contains storageclass.yml, Helm charts of Graphite, and deployment-app-send-metrics.yml]

 /.github/workflows [Contains terraform.yml for triggers to Terraform Cloud]
 ****

 **My journey**

-1. I have prepared Terraform Cloud 1 Project and 6 Workspaces below.
+1. I set up Terraform Cloud with one Project and six Workspaces:
     - Projects: belieftfeks
         - Workspaces:
             - oozou-exam-01-DEV-backend